pkaig/Rotorflight-Docs/docs/Tutorial - Setup/Mixer.md

 * Increase or decrease the [Cyclic Calibration %](#cyclic-and-collective-calibration)

 ### Variable pitch Yaw Calibration
 * Set YAW override to 0 deg.
+* In servo page, set the center so that the yaw servo arm is leveled.
-* Adjust linkage to get the tail blades to 0 degrees
+* Adjust linkage to get the tail blades to 2-3 degrees or follow the manual
+* Set the Center trim for tail rotor so that the tail blades are at 0 degrees
-* Set the Override to a value (e.g. 14 deg)
+* Set the Override to a value (e.g. 30 deg)
-* Measure the tail blade angle
+* Measure the tail blade angle (fold the tail blades and compare the angle to a 60 deg ruler)
 * Adjust the [Yaw Calibration %](#tail-rotor-settings) so that the tail blade angle matches the commanded angle.